traversable/schema/packages/valibot/README.md

 #### Performance comparison

-Here's a <a href="https://bolt.new/~/mitata-sjjbvtph" target="_blank">Bolt sandbox</a> if you'd like to run the benchmarks yourself.
+Here's a [Bolt sandbox](https://bolt.new/~/mitata-sjjbvtph) if you'd like to run the benchmarks yourself.

-`v.parse` and `v.safeParse` clone the object they're parsing, and return an array of issues if any are encountered.

-Those features are incredibly useful in the right context.

-But in contexts where all you need is to know whether a value is valid or not, it'd be nice to have a faster alternative, that doesn't allocate.

-`vx.check` takes a valibot schema, and returns a type guard.
-It's performance is more than an order of magnitude faster than `v.parse` and `v.safeParse`.

 ```
                 ┌─────────────────┐